 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This elegant and moist Turkey Sausage Meatloaf is delicious and easy, and it has more flavor that traditional turkey meat loaves because it combines ground turkey with turkey sausage.
+This elegant and moist turkey sausage meatloaf is delicious and easy, and it has more flavor than traditional turkey meatloaves because it combines ground turkey with turkey sausage.
 You can make this recipe mild or spicy, depending on the type of turkey sausage you buy.

 Serve this updated meatloaf recipe with a green salad, some dinner rolls, and a nice chocolate pie for dessert.

 - 1 cup carrots (shredded)